Sbalbp/Pidgin_Translator_Plugin/doc/mainpage.md

 and the plugin (.so file) will be directly installed to the directory where Pidgin expects it to be (~/.purple/plugins).

 It will also generate the documentation in the doc folder.

+Lastly, in order to use the plugin, you must first activate it in Pidgin.
+From the Pidgin plugin installation <a href="https://developer.pidgin.im/wiki/ThirdPartyPlugins">page</a>: <em>You can manage available plugins by accessing the "Tools" menu from the Buddy List window and selecting "Plugins."</em>.
+This plugin will be listed as 'Message Translator'.
+If there was an error during plugin load, an error would be thrown.

 <h3><b>Plugin commands</b></h3>